pixelgrade/hive-lite/readme.txt

 Theme Name: Hive Lite
 Author: Pixelgrade
 Author URI: https://pixelgrade.com
 Description: An effortless tool for publishers of all kind, cherished for its clean masonry-style layout, modern typography and flexibility.
-Whether you’re looking to share your own thoughts, write about your latest findings or just have a scrapbook of photos, videos, quotes or other stuff, HIVE Lite is designed to fulfill these and a lot more.
+Whether you're looking to share your own thoughts, write about your latest findings or just have a scrapbook of photos, videos, quotes or other stuff, HIVE Lite is designed to fulfill these and a lot more.
 Version: 1.1.2
 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html